berthoud/webfitsviewer/README.md

 <a name="instman"></a>
 ## Installation Manual

   * Download the code in webfitsviewer
- * Make sure the webserver (Apache or Tomcat) has access to the files in webfitsviewer
+  * Make sure the webserver (Apache or Tomcat) has read and execute (where needed) access to the files in webfitsviewer
+  * Make your own copy of the server configuration file webfitsview_apache.conf and the viewer configuration file webfitsview_config.txt .
- * Edit the local config file (default is webfitsview_config.txt) and the webserver config file (default webfitsview.conf) to point to the correct files.
+  * Edit your copies of these files to point to the correct files.
- * Setup the webserver with the config file (webfitsview.conf or your own version of it).
+  * Setup the webserver with the config file (webfitsview_apache.conf or your own version of it).
+Restart your webserver.
- * Now, you should be able to see the page at [127.0.0.1/webviewtest](http://127.0.0.1/webviewtest).
+  * Now, you should be able to see the page at [127.0.0.1/webview](http://127.0.0.1/webview).
 Subtitute the domain name of your server if you're working remotely.

 <a name="devman"></a>
 ## Developper's Manual